 - Postoperatively, patients are at risk of developing pancreatitis and ascending cholangitis.

 - The prognosis is generally excellent following surgical excision but depends on the age of presentation (worse prognosis with older age at presentation) and presence of complications.

-- Following excision, there is an incidence of 0.7%-6% of malignant disease, which is thought to be due to remnant cyst tissue or subclinical malignant disease not detected before surgery.
+- Following excision, there is an incidence of 0.7-6% of malignant disease, which is thought to be due to residual cyst tissue or subclinical malignant disease not detected before surgery.

 Further reading & references

 - Bhavsar MS, Vora HB, Giriyappa VH; Choledochal cysts : a review of literature.
 Saudi J Gastroenterol.
 2012 Jul-Aug;18(4):230-6. doi: 10.4103/1319-3767.98425.